Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/teradata.md

 ```

-You can also use a pre-existing user but we highly recommend creating a dedicated user for Hero Pixel.
+You can also use a pre-existing user but we highly recommend creating a dedicated user for HeroPixel

 ### Setup guide

 #### Set up the Teradata Destination connector

-1. Log into your Hero Pixel account.
+1. Log into your HeroPixelaccount.
 2. Click **Destinations** and then click **+ New destination**.
 3. On the Set up the destination page, select **Teradata** from the **Destination type** dropdown.
 4. Enter the **Name** for the Teradata connector.